The Journey to Safety Part 2: How do you travel 1,500* miles?

 By Monica Faulkner

-For women who make it to the US border with a child, there is intense pain and guilt for having allowed their child to suffer through a grueling journey because nothing is easy about traversing over 1,500 miles.
+For women who make it to the United States border with a child, there is intense pain and guilt for having allowed their child to suffer through a grueling journey because nothing is easy about traversing over 1,500 miles.
 Sometimes, they even have to leave a child or children behind to make the journey.
 As a social worker and a mother, it is one of the most soul-crushing experiences to look into another mother’s eyes and bear witness to the sorrow she carries due to the choice she made to leave one or more of her children.

 Even the calmest and collected parents stress about traveling with a young child.
 Given that I can generally afford to fly, I plan all my trips with my kids around sleep schedules, over-pack what I need for a direct flight and frankly, pray for some good luck.
-The experience of Central American women traveling to the US is so far removed from my reality that I have a hard time grasping how it logistically works.
+The experience of Central American women traveling to the United States is so far removed from my reality that I have a hard time grasping how it logistically works.

-The Central American women that I have worked with have made a horribly constrained choice to leave their home and risk death in search of safety or stay in their home and eventually be murdered.
+The Central American women asylum seekers that I have worked with have made a horribly constrained choice to leave their home and risk death in search of safety or stay in their home and eventually be murdered.
 Despite this grim reality, the hardest decision they talk about is their children: which, if any, of their children can make the journey with them?
 As a mother, I have to hold back tears at even the hypothetical chance that I would have to be separated from my children or be forced just to choose one.